uniport/uniport-gateway/docs/src/main/mkdocs/content/01-introduction/index.md

 # Introduction

-The Portal-Gateway acts as an reverse proxy for all requests in Uniport.
+The Uniport-Gateway acts as an reverse proxy for all requests in Uniport.

 ![Concept Overview](data/Concept.png)